-Paul Dziatkowiec was appointed Head of Diplomatic Dialogue in 2021.
+Paul Dziatkowiec was appointed Director of Mediation and Peace Support in 2021.
 Prior to that, for nearly a decade he served as Project Manager in various roles at the Centre for Humanitarian Dialogue (HD), an organisation that mediates between protagonists in armed conflicts.

 At HD, Paul was involved in mediation efforts in diverse conflict settings including Nigeria, Myanmar, Thailand and most recently Ukraine, where he led HD’s efforts to help find a solution to the conflict in Donbas.
 He was also engaged in various regional and geopolitical dialogue initiatives.